shaiksahilrizwan/VIT_Grade_Calculator/README.md

 3. **Open the Pages**

-   1. Open index.html for semester GPA calculation.
+   1. Open index.php for semester GPA calculation.
-   2. Open cgpa.html for cumulative GPA calculation.
+   2. Open cgpa.php for cumulative GPA calculation.

 ### Usage
    - **Semester GPA Calculation (index.html)**
-      - Open index.html in a web browser.
+      - Open index.php in a web browser.
       - Select grades and credits for each subject using the dropdown menus.
       - Click the "Calculate GPA" button to compute the GPA for the semester.
       - The GPA will be displayed on the page.